ss2552/Guide_3DS/docs/nl_NL/troubleshooting-post-install.md

 :::details Exception screen when booting/loading an application

 Look for your exception screen in [this page](https://wiki.hacks.guide/wiki/3DS:Error_screens/Luma3DS_exception_screen).
-If you weren't able to find your error or the instructions didn't work, join [r/3ds on Discord](https://discord.gg/3ds) for further assistance.
+If you weren't able to find your error or the instructions didn't work, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for further assistance.

 :::